Create actions that modify input table data

 • ActionSelect Insert row.

-IntoSelect a target input table (empty only) to update with the added row.
+IntoSelect a target input table (excluding linked input tables) to update with the added row.

 With values